tech-ticks/DreamNexus/README.md

 More than just starters will be supported in the future.

 ## Mods
-Sky Editor features a mod system allowing people to create and distribute custom modifications that aren't supported by the UI.
+DreamNexus features a mod system allowing people to create and distribute custom modifications that aren't supported by the UI.

 Note that all mods will be applied to Pokémon Mystery Dungeon: Rescue Team DX, but more ROMs will be supported in the future.

 ### Scripts
 The most basic layer of modification is the script.
-These are C# (.csx files) or Lua (.lua files) that have access to a ROM and can modify its contents in any way the Sky Editor library supports.
+These are C# (.csx files) or Lua (.lua files) that have access to a ROM and can modify its contents in any way the DreamNexus library supports.

 See SkyEditor.RomEditor.Infrastructure.Automation.ScriptContext for which globals are available.